 - 100ml OGGS Aquafaba

-- Combine all the dry ingredients together: the flour, baking powder turmeric, and salt and pepper and set aside.
+- Combine all the dry ingredients together: the flours, baking powder, and salt and pepper and set aside.
 We wouldn’t bother sifting the flour, as all lumps and bumps smooth out eventually.

 - Whisk up your OGGS Aquafaba using a fork or whisk for 30 seconds.
 Once it’s achieved the desired chalky white frothy texture, add the milk and mix thoroughly.
 Combine the wet ingredients with the dry ones and give it a good whisk until the batter is relatively smooth.
 Transfer this to a measuring jug before the next step.